Dar es Salaam: Environment

 Since the 1990s, Dar es Salaam has experienced heavy and frequent flooding due to intense rainfall.
 The city is especially vulnerable to flooding, due to its lowland coastal orientation and the fact that the Msimbazi River flows through the city.
 The situation has worsened over the years, both due to climate change and the expansion of city pavement, which increases surface runoff.

 In 2019, flooding displaced 1,215 households.
 Between 2017 and 2018, the city experienced seven floods.
-The World Bank estimates that exposure to floods has impacted about 2 million people, or 39% of the population in Dar es Salaam.
+The World Bank estimates that exposure to floods has impacted about 2 million people, or 25% of the population in Dar es Salaam.
 Flooding incidents destroy bridges and roads, disrupt transportation, increase risk of diseases such as cholera and skin infection, and are a barrier to reducing poverty.

 Education

-Dar es Salaam has the highest concentration of educational opportunities in Tanzania and the city is home to several institutions of higher learning.
+Dar es Salaam has the highest literacy rate in the country, with 93.9% of the residents being literate, compared to the national average of 77.9%.
+The city's GER lacks in comparison to the rest of the country with 96.1%, which is however still sufficient.
+On the other hand, its secondary GER is one of the highest in the country (61.8%).